pablobaxter/rx-preferences/docs/livedata.md

 # LiveData

-The Livedata adds in extension functions to collect changes occurring on a Preference.
+The livedata library adds extension functions to convert the `Prefrence` into `LiveData` and `Observer` objects.

 ## Getting the Dependency
 ```groovy